Copper Intrauterine Device (IUD)

 WHAT IS A COPPER IUD?

-An intrauterine device (IUD) is a small plastic device which is inserted into the uterus (womb) by a doctor and is used to prevent pregnancy.
-IUDs are a highly effective long acting reversible contraceptive.
+An intrauterine device (IUD) is a small plastic device inserted into the uterus (womb) by a doctor or nurse and is used to prevent pregnancy.
+IUDs are a highly effective long-acting reversible contraceptive.
 There are two different types of IUDs- hormonal and copper.
-The copper IUD is an IUD which has copper wrapped around its stem and arms.
+The copper IUD is an IUD that has copper wrapped around its stem and arms.
 It does not contain any hormones.

 HOW DOES IT WORK?

 The copper IUD works mainly by preventing fertilisation.
-It does this by interfering with sperm movement.
+It does this by being toxic to the egg and sperm and by interfering with sperm movement.
 It also prevents the implantation of a fertilised egg.
 It does not affect ovulation.

 HOW EFFECTIVE IS IT?